mozman/ezdxf/docs/source/tutorials/polyface.rst

 DXF versions and is still supported by newer DXF versions.
 The new :class:`~ezdxf.entities.Mesh` entity stores the same data much more efficient but requires DXF R2000 or newer.
-The :class:`Polyface` entity supports only triangles and quadrilaterals as faces the :class:`Mesh` entity supports n-gons.
+The :class:`Polyface` entity supports only triangles and quadrilaterals as faces, the :class:`Mesh` entity supports also n-gons.

 Its recommended to use the :class:`~ezdxf.render.MeshBuilder` objects to create 3D meshes and render them as POLYFACE entities by the